laser/arctic-mud-logs-web-service/README.md

-# arctic-logs-webservice
+# arctic-mud-logs-web-service

-> An ArcticMUD log parser and server
+> An ArcticMud log parser and server

 This project contains the log parser and web service for [https://arctic-mud-logs.com/](https://arctic-mud-logs.com/).